Fully Dynamic Connectivity in $O(\log n(\log\log n)^2)$ Amortized Expected Time: Local Trees

 \paragraph{Local Shortcuts.}

-Each of the middle trees maintains \emph{local shortcut infrastructure} in much the same way that shortcuts are maintained in $\H$.
+Each of the middle trees maintains a \emph{local shortcut infrastructure} in much the same way that shortcuts are maintained in $\H$.
 Let $u$ and $v$ be two nodes in the same middle tree such that $u$ is a proper ancestor of $v$.
-Then $\scut uv$ is an eligible local shortcut if and only if for any internal node $x$ on the path $P_{uv}$, $\LSBIndex(\mathrm{rank}(x)+1) < \min(\LSBIndex(\mathrm{rank}(u)+1), \LSBIndex(\mathrm{rank}(v)+1))$.
-Notice that the $\H$-shortcuts are defined from the depths of $\H$-nodes which increase along the path from an $\H$-root to $\H$-leaves, while in the middle trees the ranks of middle tree nodes decrease from an middle tree root to middle tree leaves.
-However, the definition of power is symmetric between $u$ and $v$, so the incremental/decremental direction here makes no difference.
+Then $\scut uv$ is an eligible local shortcut if and only if for every internal node $x$ on the path $P_{uv}$,

+Notice that the $\H$-shortcuts are defined from the depths of $\H$-nodes which increase along the path from an $\H$-root to an $\H$-leaf.
+In contrast, in middle trees the ranks of middle tree nodes decrease on the path from a middle tree root to a middle tree leaf.
+The definition of \emph{power} is symmetric between $u$ and $v$, so the increasing/decreasing direction here does not matter.
+Local shortcuts have the same properties as $\H$-shortcuts: they are non-crossing; all eligible local shortcuts naturally form a poset $\succeq$, and the maximal elements (w.r.t.~$\succeq$) among shortcuts on a middle tree path $P_{uv}$ form a path $\ShortCuts(u,v)$ with length $O(\log\log n)$.
+A local shortcut with power $0$ is called a \emph{trivial shortcut}, which coincides with a middle tree edge from a parent to one of its children.
-A local shortcut with power $0$ is called a \emph{trivial shortcut}.
-Trivial shortcuts are simply middle tree edges which are accessible from the middle tree nodes.
-Similar to the $\H$-shortcuts, two local shortcuts on a path $P$ are not crossing.
-Similarly we define the power of local shortcuts, and define the covering relation between two local shortcuts on the same path.
-All eligible local shortcuts in each middle tree forms a poset, and the largest covering local shortcuts between an ancestor-descendant path $P_{uv}$ in a middle tree denoted by $\ShortCuts(u, v)$ is defined.
-Similar to Lemma~\ref{lemma:largest-shortcuts}, we have $|\ShortCuts(u, v)|=O(\log\log n)$.

-\paragraph{Local $(i, t)$-trees.} Similar to the definition of the $(i, t)$-forests, consider the induced tree $\T$ on a local tree $\L(v)$ by taking union of the paths from each local leaves with $(i, t)$-status to the local tree root.

-For any local tree node in $\T$ with both of its children in $\T$ is called a \emph{local $(i, t)$-branching node}.
-A local tree node $x$ is said to be a \emph{local $(i, t)$-node} if \begin{itemize}\compactify \item $x$ is the local tree root. \item $x$ is a local tree leaf with local $(i, t)$-status. \item $x$ is a bottom tree node, a buffer tree node or a top tree node in $\T$. \item $x$ is a middle tree root in $\T$. \item $x$ is a middle tree node and is a local $(i, t)$-branching node. \item $x$ is a child of a local $(i, t)$-branching node in the middle tree, which we call $x$ single-child $(i, t)$-node. \end{itemize}

-We define the \emph{local $(i, t)$-tree} similar to the $(i, t)$-forest defined on $\H$, and each local $(i, t)$-node is said to have $(i, t)$-status.
-Notice that a local $(i, t)$-tree is always a binary tree, this is important for maintaining the approximate $i$-counter precisions.